Lab Personnel

 2021 BS Biomedical Engineering, Minor in Computer Science, University of Wisconsin-Madison

-Jonah's research focuses on characterizing proprioceptive percepts in upper-limb amputees implanted with FINEs (Flat Interface Nerve Electrodes).
-This work aims to benefit amputees by improving proprioceptive feedback in neuroprostheses, thereby maximizing prosthesis dexterity and allowing fuller integration of the prosthesis into the body schema.
+Jonah's research focuses on characterizing proprioceptive percepts in upper-limb amputees and aims to benefit amputees by improving proprioceptive feedback in neuroprostheses.

 Clinical Research Nurse Coordinator, Louis Stokes Cleveland VA Medical Center